 Add a new page:

-From cosmological observations we know that there must be more mass than what we can presently explain through known matter.
+From cosmological observations we know that there must be more mass than we can presently explain through known matter.
 Hence, there must be something additional that makes up for this mass and this something is called Dark Matter.